Shadow-Admins/Cyber_Club/Starting_Point/VulnHub/MrRobot/README.md

 ```

 <p></p>
-You should be able to see the <kbd>-e</kbd> flag for enumeration. we are going to use this agains the users blog to enumerate usernames.
+You should be able to see the <kbd>-e</kbd> flag for enumeration. we are going to use this against the user's blog to enumerate usernames.
 To do this the command looks like this:
 <p></p>

 ```